ScalabilityIssues/documentation/services.md

 ## Boarding service

 - has a db containing the validations
+- has a db containing the invalid tickets
+- handle the cryptographic signing of tickets through a rpc method
+- handle the keys to decrypt the tickets
 - maybe after the fly landed the validations can be moved to a different db with historical aggregated data (like flight_id: passanger_number)
-- read from ticket service to verify if the ticket is valid

 ## Flight management service